alanpeng/image-transfer/README.md

 # image-transfer
-transfer docker hub images to aliyun
+Transfer docker hub images to aliyun for Breeze project